topfreegames/pitaya-bot/docs/configuration.rst

     - string
     - Route for server documentation.
 Target server must implement remotes for protobuf descriptors and auto documentation.

-If your application use probuffers, specifying docs is required.
+If your application use protobuffers, specifying docs is required.
 You can also add a list of routes and protobuffer types if your application sends push information to the bot.
 See :file:`testing/protobuffer/config/config.yaml` for example.

 Storage
 ==========